XpressAI/xircuits.io/docs/main/tutorials/getting-started-with-xircuits.md

 To get started with a simple workflow, let's open a pre-existing example file:

 1. **Navigate to Examples:** In the Xircuits interface, use the file browser to navigate to the `xai_components/xai_template/` directory.
 2. **Select an Example:** Open the `HelloTutorial.xircuits` file.
 This simple workflow demonstrates how to concatenate strings and print the result.
-You can also right-click on the library in the component tray within Xircuits and select 'Show Examples' to explore other available workflows.
+You can also right-click on the library in the component tray within Xircuits and select `Show Example` to explore other available workflows.

 ### Understand the Workflow Logic